Spay or Neuter Your Pet

 Half of the pets taken to American animal shelters get euthanized, or killed.
 In fact, three to four million dogs and cats are euthanized each year in the U.S.--that's roughly 10,000 per day--simply because there aren't enough homes to adopt them.

 Spaying (the procedure for female animals) and neutering (the procedure for male animals) are two of the most common surgical procedures performed on cats and dogs.
+The term "neutering" is often used to refer to both procedures.
 Spaying or neutering your pet is simple, avoids the cost and hassle of dealing with litters, decreases aggressiveness (e.g. biting), and can increase your pet's lifespan, by:

 The consequences of strays can be staggering: One unspayed cat and her offspring can produce 420,000 kittens in seven years and one unspayed dog and her offspring can produce 67,000 puppies in six years.
 There simply are not enough homes to adopt them all.